1uk3151/InboxSweeper/README.md

            xxxx xxxx xxxx xxxx     This is the password you will use in your credentials file.
 ____________________________________________________________________

+You must install Python and the pyyaml module to run.
+To install pyyaml, after installing Python, use the command: pip install pyyaml

 To run the script, you must specify 2 arguments:
    1. Credentials file in yaml format.
 (See SampleCredFile.yaml for example of format.)
    2. Location of log output.
 Log file needs to be a txt file.